Hollum

-The village was first mentioned in 1485 as Hollum, and could mean "settlement on a hill/island", however there are more possiblities.
+The village was first mentioned in 1485 as Hollum, and could mean "settlement on a hill/island", however there are more possibilities.
 Hollum developed as an esdorp in the Late Middle Ages.
 It was originally two settlements which have grown together.

 Culture

 Prominent in the village is a Dutch Reformed church with foundations from the 12th century and a lighthouse, which is 59 m high, dating from 1880.
 Another notable feature is the Commandeur huuskes.
 Commandeur refers to the captain of a whaling ship, as were used during the 18th century to hunt in the Arctic Ocean.

 Another notable tourist attraction is the Sorgdragersmuseum, a history museum.
 The smock mill De Verwachting is in working order.